-Although not very common, self-showing scams are possible and can happen when there aren’t enough safety measures in place.
-Even with lockboxes that create one-time-use codes that expire after an hour, scammers have figure out a way to still make money off of prospective renters that are desperate for a good deal - or even just a place to live.
+Self-showing scams happen when there aren’t enough safety measures in place.
+Even with lockboxes and one-time-use codes that expire after an hour, scammers have figured out a way to still make money off of prospective renters that are desperate for a good deal, or even just a place to live.

 In June of 2020, Tonya Smith was desperately looking for a place for her and her kids to live in Kansas City, Missouri.
 She was thrilled when she found a home in a good location for a great price, and immediately contacted who she believed was the listing owner.
 This “landlord” told her that he was unable to show the place himself, as he was in Florida, but he was able to send her the lockbox code so she could tour the property herself.

-Smith got the code, self-toured the place, and loved it - but things started to seem fishy when the scammer wanted $1,600 (first and last month’s rent) wired to him via bitcoin before he sent her the lease.
-Unfortunately, she sent him the money - and then he requested an additional $650 to remove the lockbox.
+Smith got the code, self-toured the property and loved it, but things started to seem fishy when the scammer wanted $1,600 (first and last month’s rent) wired to him via Bitcoin before he sent her the lease.
+Unfortunately, she sent him the money and, after, he requested an additional $650 to remove the lockbox.
 That’s when it clicked and Smith realized she had been scammed.

 So, how did this happen?
 How was the scammer able to access the one-time-use codes for the lockbox?
-The same way a lot of scammers do it: He signed up for a self-guided tour, most likely used a stolen credit card, and was given the code to the lockbox that he could then give to other unknowing prospects.
+The same way a lot of scammers do it: he signed up for a self-guided tour, most likely used a stolen credit card, and was given the code to the lockbox that he then provided to unknowing prospects.

-As a property manager or homeowner, how can you maximize showing availability with self-guided tours, while also protecting the property and prospective renters from scams?
+As a property manager or landlord, how can you maximize showing availability with self-guided tours, while also protecting the property and prospective renters from scams?

 How to mitigate the risk of self-guided tour scams

-Not all self-showing technology is made equally secure.
+Not all self-showing technology is equally secure.
 Rently, Tenant Turner, and Showmojo are all compatible with lockboxes (like CodeBox) and offer similar levels of security: pre-screening questions, credit card used to verify, and one-time-use codes that expire after an hour.
-But as the story above reveals, scammers can still find a way around these security measures.
+But as the story above reveals, scammers can, and will, find ways around these security measures.

 This verification process is sophisticated enough to scare away any potential scammers who won’t want to risk exposing their identity.